 Become A Paperless Ninja (and Save Some Trees)

 Paper is so 20th century, yet it’s still everywhere.
 Thanks to digital archives, e-mail, and the Internet though, we no longer need physical storage for most documents and files.
 Curious about finally going paperless at home?
-There are a tonne of devices and apps out there that let you send documents and files to cloud services like Evernote or Dropbox, so you don’t have to hold onto the original papers anymore.
+There are a tonne of devices and apps out there that let you send documents and files to cloud services like OneNote or Dropbox, so you don’t have to hold onto the original papers anymore.